 The water palace of Taman Tirta Gangga is located in the middle of rice paddies just north of Amlapura, the capital of the Karangasem Regency in East Bali.
-The Raja of Amlapura, King Anak Agung Anglurah Ketut built the water palace in 1947 and used it as one of his many weekend retreats.
+The Raja of Amlapura, King Anak Agung Anglurah Ketut built the water palace in 1947.
+It was used as one of his many weekend retreats.

-The only palace which has been renovated many times is Tirta Gangga and today it's the best preserved water palace in Bali.
-Tirtagangga means 'Water from the Ganges', referring to the river Ganges in India.
+The only palace which has been renovated many times is Tirta Gangga.
+Today it’s the best-preserved water palace in Bali.
+Tirtagangga means ‘Water from the Ganges’, referring to the River Ganges in India.

-The water palace is also home to a holy water source which is located right under the huge banyan tree which is easy to recognise once you enter the premises.
+The water palace is also home to a holy water source.
+It is located right under the huge banyan tree which is easy to recognize once you enter the premises.

 The best part of this attraction is that you can take a swim in one of the royal pools.
-In the back of the garden there's a big swimming pool and they have cabins where you can change.
+In the back of the garden, there’s a big swimming pool.
+They have cabins where you can change.

 We had a great time in the swimming pool, it was a really strange feeling to know that we were swimming in a pool which was used by royalty in the past.

 The turquoise pool and the dark statues around the pool make it all very ancient-looking but also classy.
 The water was freezing for the first few minutes.